-They made the lump-sum payments from savings, because their regular contributions weren't earning enough interest to justify maintaining a large balance.
+They also made lump-sum payments from savings, since their regular contributions weren’t earning enough interest to justify maintaining a large balance.

 They rang in 2007 with only their 30-year loan and — again applying their we-won’t-miss-what-we-never-had principle — began paying an extra $1,200 a month, for a total payment of $2,100.

-To help the countdown, she created an amortization table and crosses off each month after they make their payment.
+To stay motivated, Katie created an amortization chart and crossed off each month after they made their payment.

 While the Johnsons use credit cards, they pay the balance in full every month.
-They also save up for big purchases, like their annual vacation to Hawaii, instead of charging them.
+They also save up for big purchases, like vacations, instead of charging them.

-The couple also eats at home the vast majority of time and avoids paying for a gym membership by running outside for exercise.
+In addition, they eat at home the vast majority of time, and avoid paying for a gym membership by running outside for exercise.

 "Our standard of living is really comfortable," Katie says.
 "We don’t go without anything, and we do have those times when we have fun."

-The Johnsons’ tips for paying off a loan early:
+The Johnsons’ tips for paying off a mortgage early:

 - Set a goal.
-The couple was determined from the get-go to have their loans paid off before the due dates.
+The Johnsons were determined to have their loans paid off before the due dates.

 - Keep track.
 Katie created and updated amortization charts on their loans so they could see their progress.
 And stay motivated.